jethrokuan/blog/content/posts/how_to_take_smart_notes_org.md

 I hope I made it clear that the note-taking technique came first, and Org-roam was built to enable that.
-I really encourage you to think about why you're taking notes, and what how you'd like your notes to serve you.
+I really encourage you to think about why you're taking notes, and how you'd like your notes to serve you.
 I only recently did this introspection, and have found it life-changing.